-Performances will be outlined in school newsletters/school calendar, and through emails sent home.
+Performances will be outlined in school newsletters/school calendar, letters sent home (usually via email).
 A minimum of 2 weeks' notice will be given for all performances.
-Attendance at performances is COMPULSORY and students are required to wear full IM performance uniform.
+Attendance at performances is COMPULSORY and students are required to wear full music performance uniform.